-The Sub-Indices are linked to the Relevant Futures Contracts.
-As these futures contracts approach their expiration dates, they are replaced by contracts that have a later expiration.
+The Index is linked to the Relevant Futures Contract.
+As this futures contract approaches its expiration date, it is replaced by a contract that have a later expiration.
 For example, a contract purchased and held in June may specify September expiration.
 As time passes, the contract expiring in September is replaced by a contract for delivery in a future month, for example, December.
-This is accomplished by selling the September contract and purchasing the
+This is accomplished by selling the September contract and purchasing the December contract.

-December contract.
 This process is referred to as "rolling."
 If all other factors are unchanged, if the market for these contracts is in "contango," where the prices are higher in the distant delivery months than in the nearer delivery months, the sale of the September contract would take place at a price that is lower than the price of the December contract, thereby creating a negative "carry" or "roll yield."
-By contrast, if the market for these contracts is in "backwardation," where the prices are lower in the distant delivery months than in the nearer delivery months than in the nearer delivery months, the sale of the September contract would take place at a price that is higher than the price of the December contract, thereby creating a positive "carry" or "roll yield."
+By contrast, if the market for these contracts is in "backwardation," where the prices are lower in the distant delivery months, the sale of the September contract would take place at a price that is not the nearer delivery months, the sale of the December in the distant delivery months than in the nearer delivery months.
+"It is also possible that is higher than the price of the December contract, thereby creating a positive "carry" or "roll yield."
 It is also possible that some futures contracts may be in contango, while other futures contracts may be in backwardation.
-Any of these circumstances could cause a decline in the level of one or more of the Sub-Indices and, therefore the value of and return on the Notes.
+Any of these circumstances could cause a decline in the level of the Index and, therefore the value of and return on the Notes.

-Because "carry" and "roll yields" are considered in the calculation of the levels of the Sub-Indices, the presence of contango in the futures markets could result in negative "carry" or "roll yields," which could adversely affect their levels and the amounts payable on the Notes.
+Because "carry" and "roll yields" are considered in the calculation of the level of the Index, the presence of contango in the futures markets could result in negative "carry" or "roll yields," which could adversely affect its level and the amounts payable on the Notes.

-You Will Not Have Any Rights in Any Futures Contracts Tracked by the Sub-Indices.
+You Will Not Have Any Rights in Any Futures Contract Tracked by the Index.

-As an owner of the Notes, you will not have rights that holders of any futures contracts tracked by the Sub-Indices may have.
-Payments on the Notes will be paid in cash, and you will have no right to receive any payment or delivery in respect of any futures contracts.
+As an owner of the Notes, you will not have rights that holders of any futures contract tracked by the Index may have.
+Payments on the Notes will be paid in cash, and you will have no right to receive any payment or delivery in respect of any futures contract.

-Owning the Notes Is Not the Same as Directly Owning the Securities or Futures Contracts Directly or Indirectly Tracked by the Sub-Indices.
+Owning the Notes Is Not the Same as Directly Owning the Securities or Futures Contract Directly or Indirectly Tracked by the Index.

-Your return on the Notes will not reflect the return you would have realized on a direct investment in any of the Relevant Futures Contracts or any of the securities that they represent.
-For example, as an investor in the Notes, you will not have rights to receive dividends or other distributions or any other rights, including voting rights, with respect to any stocks included in the Underlying Indices.
+Your return on the Notes will not reflect the return you would have realized on a direct investment in the Relevant Futures Contract or any of the securities that it represents.
+For example, as an investor in the Notes, you will not have rights to receive dividends or other distributions or any other rights, including voting rights, with respect to any stocks included in the Underlying Index.
 The Calculation Agent for the Notes will calculate the amount payable to you at maturity by reference to the level of the Index on the Valuation Date, and will not include the amount of any of those dividend payments or other distributions.
-Therefore, the return on your investment will not be the same as the return based on the purchase of any stocks or futures contracts that are tracked directly or indirectly by any of the Sub-Indices.
+Therefore, the return on your investment will not be the same as the return based on the purchase of any stocks or futures contracts that are tracked directly or indirectly by the Index.